palladius/next21-demo-golden-path/README.md

 # Sample App For End to End Golden Path

+Riccardo version

+* disabled the Zurich CBuild and only left the one in US-CENTRAL1.

 ## Boostrapping your project

 0. Run `./demo-startup.sh` to prepare the environment